 Lou and I have using cameras for a long time.
 Long before we have things like digital sensors, auto focus, before even camera phones.
-We used light meters to determine exposure and we didn;t see the images we captured for perhaps a week after the shoot.
-But when it comes down to it, all a camera does is record light.
+We used light meters to determine exposure and we didn't see the images we captured for perhaps a week after the shoot.
+But when it comes down to it, even though the satisfaction of our work comes much quicker, the skill and process has not changed much, all a camera does is record light.
 Nothing more, nothing less, film, digital, professional camera, phone or disposable, they all just record light.

 That's really what the skill of a photographer is all about, seeing and controlling light.
 On a given shoot, we may be carrying anything from small speedlights powered by AA batteries, perhaps something more powerful, like my Lumedyne or Orlit battery powered strobes.
 When electricity is easy to reach, it's really nice not to have to worry about batteries running low and I often carry my Dynalite studio system with me to weddings and mitzvah receptions.